 Good to know: Public transport in London is cashless.
 You can only pay using a contactless debit card, your smartphone (assuming it has mobile payments setup), or what’s called an “Oyster Card”.
 Alas, this last option has nothing to do with oysters!
 A credit-card-sized piece of plastic, you buy it from train stations, payment booths in underground stations, etc. and use it as a pre-paid card for getting around.

-If you are planning to take the bus and metro instead of walking (or if your accommodation is far away), you can also opt for this all-in 1-day transport card.
+If you are planning to take the bus and metro instead of walking (or if your accommodation is far away), you can also opt for a 1-day transport card.
 You pay once, for the entire day, and don’t have to worry about anything.

 Where to stay